How can I use the OSCE stations platform to practice with others in a group?

 Practising as a larger group

-You can split into smaller groups of 2+, and use group practice mode within that group.
+Divide into smaller groups of 2+ people and use Group Practice Mode within each group.

 Running a mock OSCE circuit